- Attitudes and behaviours

 As for keeping off-line collections of publications, personally I am not doing that (as I am hardly ever away from the internet for long), but I am not the prime target group for this question.
 I can imagine it being important for people who work "in the field" a lot.

-Independent consultant in Frankfurt, Germany
+Independent consultant located in Ulm, Germany

 Re: Bigger databases or personal, curated collections - Mendeley and BDS KM